milo-palmer/custom-articulate/README.md

 Welcome to Version 2!
 V1 proved the concept worked, but we quickly ran into a problem: everyone was sharing the same deck of cards.

-This completely rebuilt version introduces isolated friend groups so multiple circles can play at the same time.
+The goal is to rebuilt a version that introduces isolated friend groups so multiple circles can play at the same time.

-## What's new in V2?
+## What's coming new in V2?

 - **User Auth:** Secure login and account management.
 - **Friend Groups:** Create distinct groups (e.g., "Uni Mates", "Work Crew").